 - I made sure that the energy reserves in my body were full.
 Some of the energy in our bodies is stored in a form of "glycogen", and this glycogen also binds water to itself.
 The fuller my glycogen reserves were, the more water my body would hold on to before the experiment.

 - I also ate more salt than usual, because sodium (the main mineral in salt) forces your body to hold on to a lot of water weight.
 Plus, you lose a lot of sodium while sweating, so stocking up on sodium before my experiment also made sense.

 Now, some people might think I cheated, that I tried to "fake" better weight loss results because I gained a lot of water weight before my challenge.

 But the main reason why I did this was to prevent ending up in a severely dehydrated state (where my body would lose too much water).
 If I ever reached that state, I'd risk serious damage to my health.

-To me, no weight loss challenge will never be worth endangering my health, so I made sure I loaded up on as much body water as possible.
+To me, no weight loss challenge will never be worth endangering my health, so I made sure I "loaded up" as much water weight as possible.

 Ok, so this is how I put on a lot of water weight before my challenge, now let's take a look at how I actually lost that weight.